CosmeValera/ReactProjects/devOps/ssl-certificates/README.md

 ## Cert Manager

-`cert-manager` is a Kubernetes add-on (installed via Helm) that **automatically creates, manages, and renews SSL certificates** for your apps.
-Equivalent to Certbot on a normal server, but for K8s.
+`cert-manager` is a Kubernetes engine (installed via Helm) that **automatically creates, manages, and renews SSL certificates** for your apps.

 It works with three concepts: